The Connection Between Gut Health and Sleep Quality}

 Stretching in Morning Sunshine

-4. Exposing your body to the morning sun
+4. Expose your body to the morning sun

 When you first wake up, exposing your body to 15-20 minutes of morning sunlight tells your brain to stop producing melatonin, waking up the body.